Concrete Flat Sawing

 If the concrete happens to be in a basement or a confined area, our small electric saw may be the remedy you need to efficiently cut.
 It is able to be transported up and down stairs with two people.
 But there are areas where a flat saw will not work.

 Generally, cuts can be made up to 24" deep.
 However, we do offer specialized cuts of up to 27" deep.
+If the floor cutting requires deeper sawing, we may utilized track sawing or wire sawing to get the depth necessary.

 We also can saw a variety of materials and metals including zinc, magnesium, and beryllium.